FelixMarcus/wellbot/README.md

    <img alt="The Editor Menu" src="docs/editor.png" width="300"/>

-3. Copy all the files from [the bot source folder](src/bot) into the app scripts project by clicking the plus symbol next to Files (this part is currently tedious as you have to move each file separately)
+3. Copy all the files from [the utils source folder](src/bot) and then [the bot source folder](src/bot) into the app scripts project by clicking the plus symbol next to Files

+   > This part is currently tedious as you have to move each file separately

+   > IMPORTANT: Ensure that you have the files in the right order in the app script project, or the bot will not work

    <img alt="Adding files to your project" src="docs/new_file.png" width="300"/>